serpenscaput/wl9/Officer-Michael John (OMJ)/Weltuntergang Manouvre Beta/Weltuntergang Manouvre Beta - readme.txt

 3D Total Conversion.
 For more info, check "Read me" in the main menu of the game.

-*Wu-Gang should be rather bug-free, but if you find something, please mail me: kukimik@poczta.onet.pl or catekoprotokol@gmail.com
+*Wu-Gang should be rather bug-free, but if you find something, please mail me: kukimik (at) poczta.onet.pl or catekoprotokol (at) gmail.com

 *Cheats: run the game with command: wolf3d.exe -kuki, and then use the cheats just like in the original Wolf3D